 Roasted peppers.
 Roast a poblano, jalapeno, or bell pepper at 400 degrees F until the skin has charred.
 Put hot pepper (carefully!
 With tongs!) into a bowl and cover it with plastic wrap until it's cool enough to handle.
 Peel the skin off, remove the seeds, and dice it up.

 Chopped things.
-Roughly chop some arugula, spinach, basil, parsley, or cilantro and stir it into your cheese sauce.
+Roughly chop some arugula, spinach (like in our havarti mac and cheese or parmesan spinach mac and cheese!), basil, parsley, or cilantro and stir it into your cheese sauce.
 Other favorites: diced tomato, diced red bell pepper (non-roasted).

 Caramelized mushrooms and onions.
-A lil’ bit of butter.
+A lil' bit of butter.
 Some sliced onions.
-A few sliced mushrooms.
+A few sliced mushrooms (mushroom garlic mac and cheese = amazing).
 Maybe a garlic clove.
 Salt and pepper.
 Sauté it all in a hot skillet until onions have caramelized and put a big scoop on top of your mac and cheese.

 STEP 5: ADDING PROTEIN.